friskipradana/friskipradana/README.md

 - Firebase, mongo, mysql, Heroku

 ### Currently learning
-- Try create a software IOT for microcontroller arduino avr 8 bit and esp 32 bit using c++ language
+- Try create a software for microcontroller arduino avr 8 bit and esp 32 bit using c++ language
-- Try create minimum system ic ATMEGA and ESP
+- Try create minimum system ic ATMEGA and ESP on pcb layout
 - Embedded Developer

 ### You can find me in :